 Overview

 The Materials Research Institute (MRI) is one of seven interdisciplinary institutes at Penn State.
 The institutes support the research mission of the University, and in that capacity, they are great engagement points for industry.
 MRI has three core facilities open to industry, academic and government users.
-More than 350 affiliated faculty and researchers in five colleges and fifteen academic departments.
+There are MRI-affiliated faculty in every department that touches our uses materials at Penn State, and most of them do industry-relevant research.
 Many materials research centers have a special technical focus or mission and most have industry participation or membership.

 Accessing MRI facilities such as the Materials Characterization Lab, the Nanofabrication Lab, or the 2D Crystal Consortium is offered to you as self-service or full-service access.